-From September, students will choose three A Level or Level 3 Applied courses for their core programme in the Associated Sixth Form, although students with a particularly strong GCSE profile may wish to pursue a fourth subject, especially if this is Further Mathematics.
-This core programme will be supplemented by another option, for example an Extended Project Qualification or other supporting Level 3 course such as AS Level Mathematics or Core Mathematics which will be endorsed by universities but will carry fewer UCAS tariff points than A Level.
+Students will choose three A Level or Level 3 Applied courses for their core programme in the Associated Sixth Form, although students with a particularly strong GCSE profile may wish to pursue a fourth subject, especially if this is Further Mathematics.
+This core programme will be supplemented by another option, for example an Extended Project Qualification or other supporting Level 3 course such as Core Mathematics which will be endorsed by universities but will carry fewer UCAS tariff points than A Level.
 The EPQ in particular is increasingly popular with Admissions Tutors and employers because of the opportunities it provides for students to develop skills in research, organisation and initiative.

-In selecting their courses, it is possible for students to specialise in preparation for routes in to careers in Business, Law, Education, Veterinary Science, Medicine or other healthcare professions.
+In selecting their courses, it is possible for students to specialise in preparation for routes in to careers in Business, Law, Education, Performing Arts, Veterinary Science, Medicine or other healthcare professions.
+There is significant additional support available for such areas from our expert Careers Department throughout students' time with us.
 Whichever courses are being considered, flexibility is an important aspect of our approach to the curriculum: by offering the widest possible range of courses and not fixing option blocks until after choices are made we do all we can to accommodate the needs of the individual student.

-Our non-qualification curriculum provision includes regular sessions regular sessions topics such as religion and society, politics and current issues of scientific progress.
+Our non-qualification curriculum provision includes regular sessions covering topics such as religion and society, politics and current issues of scientific progress.
 These sessions are supported by visiting speakers from leading organisations and encourage students to prepare for life beyond school.

-In addition, all students follow a tutorial programme led by their Senior Tutor which is a part of the unique pastoral and academic support provided in the Association.
-The programme includes focus on study skills and organisation in addition to regular reviews of academic progress and extensive involvement from our Careers Department to support students in making their post-18 choices
+In addition, all students follow a tutorial programme led by their Tutor which is a part of the unique pastoral and academic support provided in the Association.
+The programme includes focus on study skills and organisation in addition to regular reviews of academic progress and extensive involvement from our Careers Department to support students in making their post-18 choices.